hannu-hell/Mechanical_Mask_Main_Code/README.md

 # Mechanical_Mask_Main_Code
-The main code for mechanical mask
+The main code for mechanical mask.